 - “The Portals Affiliate Program offers a minimum 8% commission.”
 The minimum is zero percent as per the commission schedule.

 There isn’t a dedicated affiliate manager.
 Instead, random customer service representatives are responsible for addressing publisher inquiries.
 When a merchant has the staff to support publishers, it quickens processes and shows commitment.

 Can you make $1,000 a month as an AliExpress affiliate?
 While AliExpress is a top ecommerce company, it’s unlikely that you will make that amount or a significant income.
 Low commission rates and a 3-day cookie will constrain your earnings and conversions.
 While you can earn high commission rates, you’re likely to generate standard commissions of up to 9 percent.
 Also, commissions are capped per order, which is contrary to the spirit of performance marketing.
 Although the payout threshold is fair, the $15 processing fee per withdrawal is another drawback.

 A bigger problem surrounds how the program is being managed.
 It’s scattered and disorganized leading me to question its efficiency.
 Additionally, the affiliate software is buggy, dated, and subpar compared to other tracking software.

 Where should AliExpress rank in your marketing activities?
 It should be a low priority.
 If you do want to promote AliExpress, skip its self-hosted program and participate through FlexOffers or CJ Affiliate.
 You’ll earn a slightly lower commission rate of 3 to 6 percent, but you’ll gain in the areas of program administration, tracking software, reporting, and more.
-However, there are much better programs with higher commission rates and more favorable terms.
+I recommend joining the AliExpress affiliate program, but there are much better ecommerce and retail programs available.

 Related Affiliate Programs